logicmonitor/custom_widgets/README.md

 This one was created purely as a fun side project and may be rendered useless at any time by UI changes.

 All it does is change a few of our basic CSS classes and let you dynamically choose a background color.
-When you save it stores your choice in a dashboard token called 'BackgroundColor'.
+When you save it stores your choice in a dashboard token called 'BackgroundColor', or as a browser cookie for your own personal preference.
 It also has logic to change the color of labels & icons so they stay readable based on brightness of the background.